Square foot gardening

+Once a "square foot" is harvested, a different crop can be planted.
 To encourage a variety of different crops in succession, and to discourage pests, each square is used for a different kind of plant (crop rotation) within the growing season.
 The number of plants per square depends on an individual plant's size.
-For example, a single tomato plant takes a full square, as might herbs such as oregano, basil or mint, while lettuce plants would be planted four per square, and up to sixteen per square of plants such as radish or carrots.
-Tall plants are trellised on the north side (in the northern hemisphere) of the bed to avoid shading smaller plants and prevent sprawling on the ground.
+For example, a single tomato plant takes a full square, as might large herbs such as oregano or basil, while lettuce plants would be planted 4 per square, and up to 16 per square of plants such as radish or carrots.
+Tall-growing crops are planted or trellised on the north side of the bed (in the Northern Hemisphere) to avoid shading shorter plants.